1000pilar/rest-api/README.md

 ## note
-> when using npm passport-local change callback result from database to Promise
+> when using npm passport-local change callback function to Promise